Unison Housing Research Lab

 - Approaches that help translate research into policy and practice.

 The team oversees work undertaken under three priority research areas: sustainability and satisfaction, program evaluation, and data-driven decision-making.

 Australia's first homelessness and housing course

-The lab developed and delivers a program of integrated teaching that provides RMIT University students with Australia's first dedicated course on homelessness and housing.
+The Lab developed and delivers an integrated teaching program that provides RMIT University students with Australia's first dedicated course on homelessness and housing.

-The course offers a cutting edge and multi-disciplinary approach to education that integrates homelessness theory, policy and practice.
-The course provides students with the knowledge and resources to support careeers in the homelessness and housing sector.
+The course offers a cutting-edge, multi-disciplinary approach to education that integrates homelessness theory, policy and practice.
+The course provides students with the knowledge and resources to support careers in the homelessness and housing sector.

 Our work is guided by six principles: